-There’s a chill in the air that begs for sweaters, bonfires, and big cozy blankets.
-The leaves are the most vibrant shade of yellows, oranges, and reds.
-Pumpkins are ready to be picked and apples ready to be baked.
+There’s a chill in the air that begs for festive cocktails around the bonfire with big cozy blankets.
+With leaves the most vibrant shade of yellows, oranges, and reds, and pumpkins are ready to be picked, apples ready to be baked.

 What is Spiced Hot Buttered Rum?

 Before we dive into the details of the recipe, you might be wondering, what is hot buttered rum?

 Hot Buttered Rum is a warm cocktail consisting of butter that’s been mixed with spices, rum, and hot water.
 It dates way back to colonial times, and lucky for us, it’s still popular to this day, especially around the winter holidays.

 Some variations of the cocktail include ice cream, but we’re sticking with the traditional way, without modern-day ice cream, and using the best butter we can find to add the utmost creaminess to the drink.

 Other recipes also use apple cider in place of hot water.
 This is a variation I’m totally down with, too.
 If you’re in the mood for a fall vibe, go ahead and give it a try!
 For now, we’re sticking with water to let the spices shine through on their own.

 It tastes like a warm, cozy hug from your favorite person just when you need it.
 It’s spiced with cinnamon coming through most vibrantly, with sweet vanilla flavor throughout and creaminess from the butter.
 Which — ok — butter in a cocktail?
 Trust me, it works.

 The butter gives the cocktail a luxurious texture and adds richness to the cocktail, almost like a butter cookie in a mug.
 It’s just what you need while you’re gathered around the fire with family.
 Or around the board games.
 Or after dinner cozied in blankets watching a movie.
 There’s really no wrong time to enjoy the indulgence of this beverage.